jerboa88/astro-snapshot/README.md

 - **🏞️ Social images**: Use your existing front-end components to generate [Open Graph] images and/or Twitter cards for your blog posts or other content
-- **Content previews**: Generate screenshots of your website for use in documentation, marketing materials
+- **📰 Content previews**: Generate screenshots of your website for use in documentation, marketing materials
 - **🖼️ Favicons**: Dynamically generate favicons for your website

 ### How it works